CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 ### The Job

-Are you a senior developer who wants to join a friendly team who care deeply about the quality of their work?
+Are you a developer who wants to join a friendly team who care deeply about the quality of their work?
 If so, then we would love for you to [get in touch](mailto:careers@cultivatehq.com).

 Technical capability is important to us.
 You will care about quality and strive for simplicity and maintainability in everything you produce.
 We often pair-program both internally and with client teams, so an ability to work collaboratively and share code ownership is essential.